LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 Input/Output can only be done with accumulator register (AX/AL).

 Port address needs to be written to DX before calling the IN-/OUT-Command.
-As special case a 8-bit address can be given directly.
+As special case a 8-bit port address can be given directly.

+    :::nasm
+    IN AL, DX;
+    OUT DX, AX;
+    IN AX, 42h;
+    OUT 16h, AL;

+It's not possible communicate directly between memory and ports.
+For this a DMA (Direct Memory Access) Hardware is needed.